Eric Lomax: Later life and death

 Unable to adjust to civilian life, Lomax joined the Colonial Service and was posted to the Gold Coast (now Ghana) until 1955.
-After studying management he worked for the Scottish Gas Board and Strathclyde University.
+After studying management he worked for the Scottish Gas Board and the University of Strathclyde.
 He retired in 1982.

 Lomax was the first patient of the Medical Foundation for the Care of Victims of Torture.
 His later life included reconciliation with one of his former torturers, interpreter Takashi Nagase of Kurashiki, Japan.
 Nagase had written a book on his own experiences during and after the war entitled Crosses and Tigers, and financed a Buddhist temple at the bridge to atone for his actions during the war.
 The meeting between the two men was filmed as a documentary Enemy, My Friend?
 (1995), directed by Mike Finlason.
 The film received several awards.

 Lomax's death, at the age of 93, was announced by the BBC on 8 October 2012.
 He died in Berwick-upon-Tweed, Northumberland.

 Personal life

 A keen railway enthusiast and transport photographer, Lomax joined the Stephenson Locomotive Society in 1937, and his enthusiasm for railways stayed with him to his death.

-He married his first wife Agnes ("Nan") on 20 November 1945, just three weeks after being liberated.
-They had three children, Linda May (b.
-14 December 1946, d.
-13 December 1993), Eric (b.
-18 June 1948, died at birth) and Charmaine Carole (b.
-17 June 1957).
+He married his first wife Agnes Scott Dickson ("Nan") on 20 November 1945, just three weeks after being liberated.
+They had three children, Linda May (14 December 1946 – 13 December 1993), Eric (18 June 1948) and Charmaine Carole (born 17 June 1957).

 In 1980, Lomax met British-born Canadian nurse Patricia "Patti" Wallace who was 17 years his junior.
 She moved from Canada to the United Kingdom in 1982.
 Lomax left Nan several months later and married Patti in 1983.